mathcodes/Catwalk2DPlatform/README.md

-# Catwalk: A 2D Platformer
+# Pick 2 Hand: A 2D Platformer

 more details coming...